jsrocket/espruino/devicerc/readme_browser.md

 **Parameters**
  - Event Name: - The name of the event, matching the one set in your Espruino code.
- - CNT: - The integer value indicating the number of event records to keep on the server and return to the event handler
+ - Cnt: - The integer value indicating the number of event records to keep on the server and return to the event handler

 **Returns**
  - NA